Meet The TOMS OFFROAD Leadership Team

 Jason Dady

-I have always had a passion for Off-Roading since I was around 10 years old; I was VERY drawn to the OBS Ford Pickups at the time (92-97), and made it a goal to one day own one (I have owned 12 as of current).
-The walls of my bedroom were literally covered with articles/pictures from Petersen's Offroad Magazine.
-Mostly all OBS Trucks, however, I had several Early Broncos posted up as well.
+I have always had a passion for off-roading since I was around 10 years old.
+I was very drawn to the OBS Ford Pickups at the time (1992-97) and made it a goal to one day own one.
+I have owned 12 as of today.
+The walls of my bedroom were literally covered with articles and pictures from Petersen's Offroad Magazine.
+Most were OBS Trucks, however, I had several Early Broncos posted up as well.
 I was truly obsessed.
 Though I pursued a degree in Criminal Justice and became a Patrol Deputy, my heart wasn't in it.
-I knew deep down I wanted to do something that involved automotive/offroading.
-That opportunity came in 2007, when my brother-in-law Lonnie, who had been working at Tom’s Offroad, as well as Tom, offered me a position as a Sales Associate.
+I knew deep down I wanted to do something that involved automotive and off-roading.
+That opportunity came in 2007, when my brother-in-law Lonnie, who had been working at TOMS OFFROAD, as well as Tom, offered me a position as a Sales Associate.
 I jumped at the opportunity!

-Like many others' at TOMS, I have worn several hats over the years.
-I started in sales, and then took charge of selling tons of parts on eBay, dived into Website Management, began purchasing new parts, and also began sourcing used parts for resale from various locations across the country.
-In 2009, I acquired my first Bronco - a 1966 project that I still own today.
-I knew right away that it was going to be a work in progress, however, I knew this would be a great opportunity to build my career with Toms even deeper, strengthening my technical skills as well as my connection with the Bronco community.
+Like many others at TOMS OFFROAD, I have worn several hats over the years.
+I started in sales, then took charge of selling tons of parts on eBay, dove into website management, began purchasing new parts, and also began sourcing used parts for resale from various locations across the country.
+In 2009, I acquired my first Bronco, a 1966 project that I still own today.
+I knew right away that it was going to be a work in progress.
+However, I knew this would be a great opportunity to build my career with TOMS OFFROAD even deeper, strengthening my technical skills as well as my connection with the Bronco community.
 I don't think there is one bolt on my Bronco that hasn't been touched.
-Motor swaps, axles swaps, transmission swaps... the list goes on and on!
+Motor swaps, axle swaps, transmission swaps, the list goes on and on!
 In 2019, my wife Shauna and I added a 1971 Bronco to the family for her.
-With this increased knowledge, I have also been able to answer most all of the emails that come into us on a daily basis.
+With this increased knowledge, I have also been able to answer most of the emails that come into us on a daily basis.

 Matt Hardy